shahabazkc/pyramidion/Readme.md

 - Docker (optional, for containerized deployment)

 ## Notes
-  - You can import collection to postman from the file `ippopay.postman_collection.json`
+  - You can import collection to postman from the file `pyramidion.postman_collection.json`

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/shahabazkc/ippopay.git`
+1. Clone the repository: `git clone https://github.com/shahabazkc/pyramidion.git`
 2. Rename the `.env.example` file to `.env` from server directory.
+(You can use MONGO_URI="mongodb://db:27017/pyramidion" for running in docker)
 3. Install the dependencies from server and client directory (For running server without docker.
 If you are using docker you can skip this step)
 ```bash
    npm install